June 15, 2006 -- The FDA has approved the first drug treatment ever for women with late-stage.

 Hycamtin's use with cisplatin in late-stage cervical cancer is a new indication for Hycamtin.

-The FDA first approved the drug in 1996 for ovarian cancerovarian cancer.
-In 1998, the FDA added treatment of small cell lung cancerlung cancer to Hycamtin's approved uses.
+The FDA first approved the drug in 1996 for.
+In 1998, the FDA added treatment of small cell to Hycamtin's approved uses.

 With the new FDA ruling, the combination of Hycamtin and cisplatin is specifically indicated for women with stage IVB (incurable), recurrent, or persistent cancer of the cervix, which has spread to other organs and is not likely respond to treatment with surgery or radiation.